top of page

 The special mission of the Salesians entrusted with the pastoral care of the St. Benedict parish community is to witness to, share, nurture and develop Don Bosco’s educational method popularly called ‘the preventive system’.
 It is not a system at all, but a lifestyle, an educational approach, a pastoral method, and a spiritual heritage.
 In exercising their ministry to the young, the poor, the vulnerable, the Salesians inspire a Gospel lifestyle which leads to holiness of life.
 The Salesians are committed to collaborative ministry among all members of the Church.

-Over the years, St. Benedict has had a fine string of pastor, each with his own distinct style, all of them dedicated to the leadership role entrusted to them.
+Over the years, St. Benedict has had a fine string of pastors, each with his own distinct style, all of them dedicated to the leadership role entrusted to them.
 Let us never tire of praying for our priests, and praying also for new vocations to the priesthood who will continue the good work these men have begun.

 bottom of page